 Your institution specializes in multi-family property loans of a specific size (in terms of both number of units and mortgage amount).

 Believe it or not, when using Reonomy, generating a list of multi-family properties in Baltimore in need of refinancing is quite simple.

-In this case, enter Baltimore into the “City” search bar, along with any zip codes or street names that may apply.
+In this case, enter Baltimore into the “City” search bar, along with any zip codes or street names that may apply (if you prefer).

 In the “Building & Lot” tab of the search, page you can also add more layers of filtering, adding specifications for number of units, building and lot size, as well as other filters for property age, renovations, and zoning.